ampproject/amphtml/builtins/amp-ad.md

 #### Placeholder

 Optionally `amp-ad` supports a child element with the `placeholder` attribute.
-If supported by the ad network, this element if shown if no ad is available for this slot.
+If supported by the ad network, this element is shown if no ad is available for this slot.
 ```html
 <amp-ad width=300 height=250
     type="foo">